jonathanyeong/personal-website/content/blog-posts/my-current-blog-stack.md

 type = ""

 +++
 Forestry as the static site CMS.
 It's free.
 Easy to hook up.
 Forestry works by connecting to your site on Github.
 It will make commits to your repo.
 So whenever you make a post that post will be saved to github.

+What's the real power behind forestry?
+Hooks into front matter.

 It's also has some starter templates that you can use to setup a site.